 Just how big of a jump is this?
-Well, in 2018 there will be six live-action superhero movies to hit theaters (Black Panther, Avengers: Infinity War, Deadpool 2 and Ant-Man & the Wasp will soon be joined by Venom and Aquaman).
+Well, in 2018 six live-action superhero movies hit theaters (Black Panther, Avengers: Infinity War, Deadpool 2, Ant-Man & the Wasp, Venom and Aquaman).
 Even if this is expanded to include animated movies like Teen Titans Go!
-To The Movies or Spider-Man: Into the Spider-Verse, that's only eight.
+To The Movies and Spider-Man: Into the Spider-Verse, that's only eight.
 2017 and 2016 each had seven movies; 2015 had just three; 2014 had four, and 2013 had five.
 Each of those years felt loaded with superhero movies in their own right, but 2019 will blow past them - and it isn't entirely by design.

-Before we lay out the insane 2019 lineup, it's worth clarifying that two of the film's weren't intended to be released that late.
+Before we lay out the insane 2019 lineup, it's worth clarifying that two of the films weren't intended to be released that late.
 Both of Fox's X-Men titles in 2019 - Dark Phoenix and New Mutants - were originally scheduled to hit theaters in 2018, before reshoots delayed each release.
-As such 2019 was supposed to have only nine movies (and 2018 ten).
-But, as each of the following films took shape, they all progressed to give 2019 an all-time lineup.
+As such 2019 was supposed to have only eight movies.
+Things were further changed when Wonder Woman 1984 moved back from November 2019 to Summer 2020.
+Regardless, Diana Prince's exit wasn't enough to stop 2019 having an all-time lineup.

 Glass - January 18

 While no one knew M. Night Shyamalan's Split was part of a superhero universe back in 2017, everyone is now aware of this fact with Glass.
 The film is a sequel to both Split and Unbreakable that brings together the casts from both films.
 Bruce Willis returns as David Dunn, as does Samuel L. Jackson as Elijah Price, James McAvoy as the Beast, and Anya Taylor-Joy as Casey Cooke.
-With a release date of January 18, there will be an early double-dose of superhero films in 2019.
+With a release date of January 18, it means 2019 barely gets two weeks in before the superhero action begins.
 However, in classic Shyamalan fashion, Glass doesn't want to be a standard superhero film.

 Related: Glass: Every Update You Need To Know